Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Multivariate KBQD tests

 For the two-sample case, the \texttt{summary} function provides the results from the test and the descriptive statistics per variable and per group, as similarly described for the $k$-sample test.
 Additionally, it generates the qq-plots comparing the quantiles of the two groups for each variable.
-Listings \ref{code:twosample_summary-R} and \ref{code:twosample_summary-Py} show the R and Python code for the \texttt{summary} function, while Figure \ref{fig:summary_two} shows the generated qq-plots for the example data set.
+Listing \ref{code:2sample-summary} shows the \texttt{summary} function, while Figure \ref{fig:summary_two} shows the generated qq-plots for the example data set.

 \end{example}